p12h4/DF-Guide/Bedrock/Guide.md

 > [!NOTE]
 > This discontinued feature can only be observed once by placing it down, destroying the discontinued feature.
 - Shulkers inflict levitation 2 instead of levitation 1.
 To keep this effect, you can let a shulker hit any scoopable mob like Axolotls and promptly scoop them up again after the hit

+- Entities that are larger than the boat itself fit into boats
 <br>